Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 3: Positive School Culture, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

 Strategy 5: Students will receive book bags and math materials for school and home use in order to promote reading and math practice at their specified levels.
-Summer backpacks will be purchased with materials for reading, math, science and social studies.

 Strategy's Expected Result/Impact: Reading Levels/Math Proficiency